FA-Depth: Toward Fast and Accurate Self-supervised Monocular Depth Estimation: Related work

 \subsection{Supervised Depth Estimation}

 The supervised depth estimation algorithm relies on manually labeled sparse 3D point clouds to train DepthNet.
 In 2014, Eigen et al. \cite{eigen2014depth} first predicted a depth map from a single image by stacking coarse-scale and fine-scale networks.
 Subsequently, depth estimation was formulated as a deep continuous conditional random fields (CRFs) learning problem, but geometric priors were ignored \cite{liu2015learning}.
 Instead of plain CRFs, neural window fully-connected CRFs \cite{yuan2022neural} were proposed to reduce the computational complexity.
 To eliminate the influence of large depth values on the training process, the depth estimation task was cast as an ordinal regression problem by discretizing continuous depth into many intervals in log space \cite{fu2018deep} or utilizing ordinal regression with context information to capture fine depth features \cite{meng2021cornet}.
+To improve the ability of generalizing to other scenarios, Zhu et al. \cite{zhu2023ha} utilized hierarchical adaptive bins to learn diverse scene priors from multiple datasets.
 To model a longer range of context information, attention mechanisms \cite{vaswani2017attention}, in particular, the vision transformer (ViT) \cite{dosovitskiy2020image}, have also been used to achieve improved depth estimation \cite{ranftl2021vision,bhat2021adabins}.
 For example, Ranftl et al. \cite{ranftl2021vision} leveraged ViT in place of convolutional neural networks (CNNs) as the encoder to achieve finer-grained and more globally coherent predictions, yielding substantial improvements.
 Bhat et al. \cite{bhat2021adabins} computed adaptive bins by replacing the scheme that divides the depth range into a fixed number of intervals \cite{fu2018deep} by using a transformer-based architecture block, resulting in a global depth map.

 In addition, various prior knowledge (e.g., planarity priors \cite{patil2022p3depth,chuah2021deep}, thermal images \cite{shin2023deep}, multicue fusion \cite{li2023learning}, ground priors \cite{yang2023gedepth}, and virtual normal directions \cite{yin2021virtual}) or multitask learning \cite{wang2023joint} has also been utilized to improve the predicted depth.